Rochelle Rao

-Rochelle Rao (born 25 November 1988) is an Indian model and actress.
-She was crowned Miss India International in 2012.
+Rochelle Rao Sequeira (née Rao; born 25 November 1988) is an Indian actress, model and beauty pageant titleholder.
+She was crowned Femina Miss India International in 2012 and represented India at the Miss International 2012.
 She was a contestant on the reality shows Jhalak Dikhhla Jaa 6, Fear Factor: Khatron Ke Khiladi 5, Bigg Boss 9 and Nach Baliye 9.
 She also appeared as a main character in The Kapil Sharma Show.

 Early life

 Rochelle Rao was born in Chennai on 25 November 1988.
 Her father, Nicolas V Rao, of Telugu-German ancestry is a naturalist while her mother, Wendy Rao, is an Anglo-Indian.
 Her sister Paloma Rao is also an actress.

 She holds a BSc in electronic media from MOP Vaishnav College for Women, Chennai.

 Femina Miss India

 Rochelle Rao competed in the fifth Pantaloons Femina Miss India South pageant in January 2012 where she was first runner up.
 She lost the title to Shamata Anchan.
 She later participated at Femina Miss India and emerged as the Femina Miss India International 2012 winner.
 She has also won three subtitles.
 "Miss Glamorous Diva", "Miss Ramp Walk", "Miss Body Beautiful".
 She represented India at Miss International 2012 pageant held in October 2012 (Okinawa, Japan) where she ranked ninth out of 68 countries.